 Purely Perfect Cleansing Creme is Gordon’s first attempt at reinventing traditional hair products with the intention of being completely detergent-free.
-Garnering great attention and accolades from the press, this new generation product plants the seed for Hairstory.
+Garnering great attention and accolades from the press, this new generation of product plants the seed for Hairstory.

 In 2014, Gordon invites editorial stylist Tony Kelley, colorist Roxie Darling, and haircutter Wes Sharpton to collaborate on creating striking photography, stories, and films about hair.
 Hairstory Studio, dubbed “The Warhol Factory of Hair” by Style.com, is born.

-Witnessing mass brands relentlessly coming out with more and more hair products that do the same thing (and feature the same ingredients), Gordon is roused to make a positive impact on environmental issues through the industry he knows inside-out: hair.
+Witnessing mass-market brands relentlessly coming out with more and more hair products that do the same thing (and feature the same ingredients), Gordon is roused to make a positive impact on environmental issues through the industry he knows inside-out: hair.
 He identifies detergent as the source of nearly all hair problems and sets out to create a gentle yet highly effective, minimalist product range that restores every hair type to its optimum state.
 In 2015, Hairstory launches with detergent-free New Wash cleansing cream and a concise collection of three styling products featuring environmentally savvy packaging.

 Yoga & Meditation

 Gordon has been practicing yoga and meditation for 45 years, beginning his tutelage with Mani and Alan Finger in South Africa.
-A champion of harmonious and holistic working environments, he pioneered yoga in the workplace by offering classes to staff during his time at Bumble and bumble and continues to do so at Hairstory.
-Introducing yoga to many of his clients and employees over the years, he has encouraged quite a few to pursue teaching yoga, including his daughter, Sian, founder of Love Yoga.
+A champion of harmonious and holistic working environments, he pioneered yoga in the workplace by offering classes to staff during his time at Bumble and bumble and Hairstory.
+Introducing yoga to many of his clients and employees over the years, he has encouraged quite a few to pursue teaching yoga, including his daughter Sian, founder of Love Yoga.
 At Love, Gordon has taught Buddhist meditation, which he began studying and practicing in 2004.
 Spirituality and wellness is integral to Gordon’s personal and professional life, and he enjoys an annual meditation retreat with his teacher and dear friend, Jinpa.

 Events & Consulting

 Available for public speaking engagements, Gordon hosts events both educational and inspirational.
 His talks address leadership and transformation.
 Gordon also offers creative and career consulting services to hairdressers, salons and business owners.
-Please see contact page for more information.
+Please see the contact page for more information.